haabdii/tangent-dynamics-analysis/README.md

 ![](Figures/fig4b.png)

 I ran this analysis for 500 different initial conditions at Mn = 1.253 and recorded the transition times.
 It turns out that the transition out of the chaotic state follows a first order Poisson's process.
-The survaival probability in chaotic state, $P_s$
+The survaival probability in chaotic state, $$P_s$$

 ![](Figures/poisson.png)